Responding to the challenges of global environmental sustainability

 The Future Resilient System programme develops a framework, concepts, and tools to make interconnected infrastructure systems more robust and resilient.

-Human Factors Perspective on Automated Driving Published in the journal Theoretical Issues in Ergonomics Science
+Human Factors in Automated Driving The paper published in the journal Theoretical Issues in Ergonomics Science prompts a rethink about AVs

 Smart Cities 2.0 25 Mar | FCL researchers talk about responsive cities in the ChannelNews Asia documentary